Mohs Micrographic Skin Cancer Surgery

 Parking: Free parking is available at the Baylis/SIU Clinics parking garage located on Miller Street between Rutledge and Bond Streets.
 We are located in the Dermatology Clinic on level 2 of the SIU Clinics Building (Room 2300).

-SIU Physicians and Surgeons participates with most major health insurance plans offered in central and southern Illinois.
+SIU Healthcare participates with most major health insurance plans offered in central and southern Illinois.
 We also accept assignment on Medicare and Illinois Department of Public Aid (IDPA).

 Important: Please contact your insurance carrier before your surgery date to make sure all necessary authorizations and referrals have been obtained.
 Failure to comply with your insurer’s requirements may result in a delay in your surgery or a significant increase in your out-of-pocket payment responsibility.